c-maine/newspaper_bias_project/README.md

 Short description of project

  - With this github repository you can create a tool that collects data from NewsAPI (https://newsapi.org/) and stores it in a Maria DB server.
 In our setup we created an AWS RDS as MariaDB server and collect the data by requesting from newsAPI on a daily basis.
 This requests are executed by a docker-image that is run daily via cron-jobs on an EC2 instance.
+See architecture.pdf for a very graphic representation of the architecture.
  The data collected will eventually be visualised in a dashboard in order to show the frequency of country-mentions per newspaper and perhaps also a sentiment analysis of the content.
 You can connect to the database, eg. using sqlalchemy, via:

  database_address = 'mysql+pymysql://admin:datawarehousing@database-1.cl6uila8iago.eu-central-1.rds.amazonaws.com:3306/news_db'